Lyric of the Week: BLESSING OF HOPE

 In his review of the album in his Shoreworld column in The Aquarian Weekly, John Pfeiffer writes:

 The last song on this too-compact disc is called "Blessing Of Hope."
 Returning to his perspective of the past, Hesh tells the tale of the "Holy Wreckage" from the past.
 Amusement parks decaying into the ground combine with impotent master plans of the future as he longs for the rebuilding of the carousel from the good old days.
 The termination of the East Coast destruction is the theme here, and it means a lot to me.
 Drums, bass, and pianos lay an amazing background over this song of regret of the present and the forlorn missed days of the past.
 This is a strong statement of what was good and what sucks today, and it's a solid piece.
 [Guitarist PK] Lavengood's lead break is both beautiful and sad, laying framework like handcrafted wainscoting on a decaying mansion doorway.
 Pianos tumble into the ending along with Lavengood's skilled six-string work as the band heads for the barn.
 Beautiful work by all on this song and record.
 The brass work (courtesy of Danny Flam) shines brightly here as well.

-And as I sing in the last verse—I hope and I pray that the ice melts and things between us get better.
-I will always be here for her, should she decide to include me in her life again—as long as I am still among the living.
-Because no matter what happens and who else comes in to or goes out of her life, and no matter by what name she may assume, she is and will always be my beloved daughter, my Bracha Tikva, my Blessing of Hope.
+More than that is beyond the scope of this blog.
+All I will say is—as I sing in the last verse—I hope and I pray that the ice melts and things between us get better.
+I will always be here for her, as long as I am still among the living.
+That is all.

 Listen to the song here: